Is This Your Situation: How Much Money Should I Put Down on a Home?

 Look into loans that allow small down payments with no PMI

 Government-backed loans like the VA loan, FHA loan and USDA loan all allow you to put very little down, but don’t require PMI.
+(However, there may be other kinds of insurance.)
 Look into the qualifications before applying for one of these loans – there are income and location restrictions.

 Deciding how much to spend on your down payment is not straightforward; it depends on the person and the situation.
+And bank and government policies can change quickly.
 For help deciding how much you should pay on a down payment, give us a call today.